Completed research

 Partners: StadtLABOR - Innovationen für urbane Lebensqualität GmbH, Bravestone Information-Technology GmbH

-Contact persons: Dr. Andreas Exner, Univ.-Prof. Dr. Anke Strüver (project management)
+Contact persons: Dr Andreas Exner, Prof Dr Anke Strüver (project management)

-Description: Together with people and organizations living in the new "My Smart City Graz" district, the project will develop initiatives for sharing objects, spaces, knowledge, services and responsibility in "My Smart City Graz" and adjacent districts.
-These initiatives will be concretized in a future conference and subsequent working groups.
+Description: Together with people and organisations living in the new "My Smart City Graz" district, the project is developing initiatives for sharing objects, spaces, knowledge, services and responsibility in "My Smart City Graz" and neighbouring districts.
+These initiatives will be concretised in a future conference and subsequent working groups.
 Relevant social processes will be researched in parallel.
-In addition to the development of neighborhood assistance and volunteer work, SMASH also aims to promote commercial enterprises that focus on sharing, namely cooperatives in which resources are managed jointly.
-In all these cases, SMASH is about people and organizations sharing not only resources but also responsibilities.
+In addition to the development of neighbourhood support and voluntary work, SMASH also aims to promote commercial enterprises that focus on sharing, namely cooperatives in which resources are managed jointly.
+In all these cases, SMASH is about people and organisations sharing not only resources but also responsibilities.
 Digital technologies can support sharing.
-These activities should help to make "My Smart City Graz" a sustainable district, support ecological behavior, strengthen social cohesion and thus also promote quality of life.
-The experience gained in the project should facilitate future smart urban development processes towards solidarity-based economies.
+These activities should help to make "My Smart City Graz" a sustainable district, support ecological behaviour, strengthen social cohesion and thus also promote quality of life.
+The experiences gained in the project should facilitate future smart urban development processes in the direction of solidarity economies.

 Further information on the project: